armkeh/principles-of-programming-languages/README.md

 # Assignments

-## Assignment 2 – Typing a λ-calculus – Oct 30th to ???.
+## Assignment 2 – Typing a λ-calculus – Oct 30th to Nov 26

   - [HTML](./assignments/a2.html)
   - [PDF](./assignments/a2.pdf)
   - [Org
 plaintext](./assignments/a2.org)

-## Assignment 1 – Interpreting simple integer expressions – Sept 26th to Oct 21st.
+## Assignment 1 – Interpreting simple integer expressions – Sept 26th to Oct 21st

   - [HTML](./assignments/a1.html)
   - [PDF](./assignments/a1.pdf)